Remaking the New York Post for the Digital Age

 Alley then worked to streamline the system and interface to match their workflow, and shave critical hours and minutes from the time news happened to the moment it was posted.
 For example, they adapted the system’s handling of uploaded images to drastically reduce the work needed to meet the various art specifications.
-In the legacy system “they had to crop every image eight times.
-There was no auto-thumbnailing, and there was no intelligent cropping, so they were literally, every image that they would upload, they’d have to upload eight times and crop it into eight different sizes,” according to Stern.
+In the legacy system “there was no auto-thumbnailing, and there was no intelligent cropping, so every image would have to be uploaded uploaded eight times and cropped into eight different sizes,” according to Stern.
 In the new system a gallery took five minutes, rather than two hours.
 “They were totally delighted to move to WordPress,” he said.

 One platform, many channels

 With the development of a common platform, theme, and infrastructure, The New York Post was also able to efficiently deploy new channels, including its new PageSix.com, and later, the Decider site.
 Any new features and functionality developed for one channel can be easily put to use on the other channels as well.